The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 Encountering wildlife

-• Which animals are there in Greenland?
+• What animals live in Greenland?

 Distinctive animals in Greenland are the white polar bear - the world’s largest land predator which also adorns Greenland’s national coat of arms - as well as the musk ox, the narwhal and the walrus.
 Further animal species are seals, whales, arctic foxes, arctic wolves, reindeer, collared lemmings and snow hares.